 - Once your simple syrup is finished, pour into a bottle or container over a fine mesh strainer to strain out peaches.
 You can reserve the peaches for later use, such as to place over oats or ice cream sundaes.

 - To serve, either set out simple syrup and add as much to the tea as you like, or add all of the simple syrup to the tea and stir.
 I prefer leaving it separate.
 Serve tea over ice and fresh sliced peaches.
-Yields about 10 servings (with ice and peaches).
+Recipe as originally written yields about 10 servings (with ice and peaches).